deformio/docs/docs/collections.md

-name                   | string        | Name of a collection repr_property          | string        | Reproducive property of a collection schema                 | object        | Is a [JSON Schema](/schemas/) a documents should match
+name                   | string        | Name of a collection repr_property          | string        | Reproducive property of a collection schema                 | object        | Is a [JSON Schema](/schemas/) a documents should match description            | string        | Description of a collection documents_count        | interger      | Number of documents containing in a collection

 ## indexes